jameszka997/portgolio_test/README.md

 Hello there,
-I am János!
+I am János or Jamesz!
 I have a technical background and hold a dual Master of Science/Engineering degree in Biotechnological & Pharmaceutical Sciences with a Major in Bioprocess Engineering.
 I have a deep seated interest & experience in data analysis & science as I have held roles focusing on various facets of data
 From developing bionformatic pipelines to process Next-Generation Sequencing data, all the way to creating Power BI-based tools for better decision making and data insight showcase.

 ---